taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka still doesn't answer.
 Min attempts to be funny.

-Min: **"
+Min: **"Eu também não estou feliz sobre o decisão de Anciãos, mas não deixe que seus peidos matem seu apetite."**

 *translation: "I'm not happy about the Elders' decision either, but don't let their farts kill your appetite."*

 No response from Asoka.
 Min loses her patience.

-Min: **"
+Min: **"Nesse caso, passar fome!
+Descubra o que é bom para quem!"**

-*translation: "Fine!
-Starve yourself, and see what good that does for anyone!"*
+*translation: "In that case, starve yourself!
+Discover what good that does for anyone!"*

-Min turns to the bubble's edge, about to leave, then hesitates, gritting her teeth.
-She then gives Asoka an angry look over her shoulder, and huffily exits the bubble.
+Min turns to the bubble's edge, gritting her teeth.
+She gives Asoka an angry look over her shoulder, and huffily exits the bubble.

 ### Page 4

 It's late afternoon.
 Asoka is sitting up in their hammock and drinking from the cloth water canteen that had been hanging by their hammock.
 Asoka is so weak that Iri must help hold up the canteen, which is getting empty.
-Asoka's face veil is crumpled in Asoka's lap.

 Iri: *"You'll have to get out of bed, at least for more water...you keep crying away all of your moisture..."*

 Asoka: *"What's the point?
 I came all this way, and I failed.
 It was a mistake to leave Green Haven Clarksville..."*

 Asoka has had their fill of water.
-Their stomach rumbles loudly, and Iri looks worried.
+Their stomach rumbles loudly, pityingly, and Iri looks worried.

 Iri: *"Soka, pleeeaaase will you eat something?"*